How exceptional is the extremal Kendall and Kendall-type convolution: The Kendall convolution expressed by the -convolution

-\begin{rem} {\rm The equality (\ref{surpr}) is also a simple consequence of the lack of memory property of the exponential distribution if we notice that ${1/\theta_i}$ has the exponential distribution with expectation $1$: For any $u>0$
+where $\theta_1, \theta_2$ have distribution $\mu$ and $X_1, X_2$ are arbitrary non-negative random variables such that $\theta_1, \theta_2, X_1, X_2$ are independent. \end{Example} \begin{rem} {\rm The equality (\ref{surpr}) is also a simple consequence of the lack of memory property of the exponential distribution if we notice that ${1/\theta_i}$ has the exponential distribution with expectation $1$: For any $u>0$

 where $\stackrel{*}{=}$ follows, upon conditioning with respect to $(X_1,X_2)$, by the lack of memory property of $\theta_1^{-1}$.} \end{rem} {\bf Example 7.3.} The stable convolution $\ast_{\alpha}$ has the probability kernel $e^{-t^{\alpha}}$, $\alpha >0$, which satisfies assumptions of Thm.
 4. Consequently the measure $\mu$ with the cumulative distribution function $F(t) = e^{-t^{-1}} \mathbf{1}_{[0,\infty)}$ and density